prontog/blog-entries/record_editor/viewing_editing_files_of_fixed_width_format.md

 ![Fig 1: The Opened *sopsrv_2016_12_06.log* file](https://raw.githubusercontent.com/prontog/blog-entries/master/record_editor/opened_log.jpg)

-You might notice that only a few lines are parsed correctly.
+Notice that only a couple of lines are displayed correctly.
 This is because the SOP log we opened has lines of different formats.
-One line contains an OC message while another contains a TR message.
-These messages have different data layouts.
-This is why there is a **Layouts** combobox over the table.
-Select the TR layout and the TR messages will be correctly parsed.
+One line has an OC message while another a TR and for each message type there's a different data layout.
+You can use the **Layouts** combobox to select the layout of the line you want to parse.

 ![Fig 2: Changing layout ](https://raw.githubusercontent.com/prontog/blog-entries/master/record_editor/changing_layouts.jpg)

-By clicking the small button on the left of the row, a detail tab will open.
+Clicking the small button on the left of the row will open a detail tab.

 ![Fig 3: A detailed view of a line ](https://raw.githubusercontent.com/prontog/blog-entries/master/record_editor/msg_detail.jpg)